ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 Based on advice from CHA representatives, we focused our analysis on Child and Adult participants only.

 #### Activity Dates
-When analysing the data in terms of _"what does a typical hub look like?"_, we found the data was heavily skewed by the month of January, with the number of activities proportionally much smaller here than for any other month.
+When analysing for _"typical"_ behaviour, we found the data was heavily skewed by the month of January, with the number of activities proportionally much smaller here than for any other month.

-Thus, we made the decision to treat January as an extreme outlier and remove it where deemed necessary for our analysis.
+Thus, we made the decision to treat January as an extreme outlier and, where deemed necessary, remove it from our analysis.

 ![Jan]({{ site.baseurl }}/images/cha_dfsg_images/Jan_activities.png)